 Silk fabrics have been treasured and worn for centuries due to their luxurious feel and beautiful finishes.
 You may have steered away from silk clothes because you thought silk is too expensive or hard to care for.
 You might just be surprised to find you can remove stains and wash silk at home.

 Always start by reading hang tags and care labels on silk garments or any clothes before cleaning or attempting to remove a stain.
 If the label says “Dry Clean,” this is the manufacturer’s recommended cleaning method.
 But, it may not be the only cleaning method that works.
 Silk clothing can often be hand washed successfully.
 If the label says “Dry Clean Only,” however, believe it.
 The garment may have inner structure materials like interfacings that will be ruined by hand-washing.

 Before you hand wash silk, try this: squeeze the silk in your hand and then let it go.
-If the fabric smooths out quickly, it is high quality silk and will hold up well to hand washing.
+If the fabric smooths out quickly, it is high-quality silk and will hold up well to hand washing.

 Silk fibers are made of protein and can react differently when treated with stain removal products and during cleaning.
-It's important to heed these tips of you decide to wash and iron silk yourself.
+It's important to heed these tips if you decide to wash and iron silk yourself.

 Tips for Caring for Silk at Home

 - Always Test For Colorfastness.
 Before washing colored silk, test for colorfastness by dampening the fabric on an inside seam.
 Wait a few minutes and then wipe the spot with a white cloth or cotton swab.
 If the color comes off, the dye will run during washing.
 Head to the dry cleaners!